MicrosoftDocs/bot-docs/articles/includes/pre-release-label-v3.md

 > [!NOTE]
-> This topic applies to SDK v3 (stable) release.
-You can find the documentation for the pre-release verion of the SDK v4 [here.](https://docs.microsoft.com/en-us/azure/bot-service/?view=azure-bot-service-4.0)
+> This topic applies to SDK v3 release.
+You can find the documentation for the latest verion of the SDK v4 [here.](https://docs.microsoft.com/en-us/azure/bot-service/?view=azure-bot-service-4.0)